aisolis/Dijkstra-algorithm/README.md

 # Dijkstra-algorithm
-Program what resolves dijkstra algorithm written in c++ as a college project
+Program what resolves dijkstra algorithm written in java as a college project